-VanJessica Gladney is a fourth-year History Ph.D. candidate at the University of Pennsylvania.
-Her research interests focus on the emancipatory efforts of enslaved women in the mid-19th Century, and "ordinary people's" resistance and rebellion in the Revolutionary/ Early Republic Era.
+VanJessica Gladney is a fifth-year History Ph.D. candidate at the University of Pennsylvania.
+Her two main research interests focus on the emancipatory efforts of enslaved women in the mid-19th Century, and the roles Black people and white women played in Shays' Rebellion.

-VanJessica is a recipient of the Presidential PhD Fellowship, Co-President of the William Fontaine Fellowship Society, Chief Editor of the Penn & Slavery Project Editorial Board, and an amateur chandler.
+VanJessica is a recipient of the Presidential PhD Fellowship, and President and Founder of the HaVeN Scholars Society, and an amateur chandler.

 The Penn & Slavery Project